Scoyou/chatgpt/README.md

 - Easy to use command-line interface
 - Responses appear in the terminal
 - Messages between user and chatGPT are persisted in a Mongodb database
+    - Messages can be deleted anytime by typing 'delete all messages'

 ## Installation